Our Timeline

 Back to the science, we assess if our limb NMP protocol has ancillary benefits by removing donor leukocytes that contribute to rejection.
 We publish a paper demonstrating that our protocol can be used to remove billions of donor cells.

-We publish a preclinical study demonstrating that the addition of a kidney on a limb limb perfusion circuit improves preservation by preventing acidosis and reducing inflammatory burden.
+We publish a preclinical study demonstrating that the addition of a kidney on a limb limb perfusion circuit improves preservation by preventing acidosis & reducing inflammatory burden.